TrustEsosa12/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program will assign a random number to the variable n
+a program that prints the alphabet in lowercase